 Why's That: Lawton Landmark Has Deep Roots

-To the west of Kalamazoo, in the Village of Lawton, just off the main drag, there’s a sprawling brick building with arched windows and sturdy walls.
-Here’s what’s special about it: This building has a chimney, or smokestack so tall you can see it from all over town.
+In Lawton, just off the main drag, there’s a sprawling brick building with arched windows.
+It has a chimney, or smokestack, so tall you can see it from all over town.
+The pale bricks glow in the sunlight.
 For locals, it's a symbol of home.
 For visitors, it’s a curiosity.

 Sam Ewbank of Bloomingdale, a remodeler by trade, says that as he worked on a job in Lawton earlier this year, he “just kept noticing the chimney and that it stood there by itself.”

 The smokestack is at the far end of the building.
 As we speak, Sam and I are standing at the other end, in the parking lot near the front door.
 Sam is right – the chimney is very close to the building but not quite attached.

 “It seemed like there should be some sort of history to it,” he said.

 As Sam and I discovered, its origins lie in a venerable local industry.
 We got the details as we toured the property one morning last May with two guides.
 The first is Lawton Public Museum Director Rodney Reid.
 As a kid, Reid lived across from the building in the late 1960s and early ‘70s.

 “At that time the place was basically vacant,” he said.

 And Dan DeBoer, who owns the building and runs a small chemical manufacturing business there.
 You can see the chimney coming into town, and DeBoer says when his kids were little, “The first thing they would say when we crested the hill on M-40 was ‘that’s where Daddy works.’”

 Before we dive into the history, we walk over to the chimney to get a closer look, strolling around the imposing base.
 From a distance the smokestack looks yellow, but up close the bricks resolve into a range of colors – pale lemon-yellow, red, brown.